canuk/in-the-pattern/README.md

 Setup Wifi
 Setup Interfacing Options: SSH, I2C
 Setup Timezone, Locale, Keyboard
+`sudo nano /boot/config.txt`
+Add this to the bottom of the file to Rotate Display 90 deg `display_rotate=1`

 Install git and Ruby (Python3 is already on the Lite Image)
 ```